oscdoctest/Qi-Docs/docs/Parse_OMF.rst

 Container messages
 ------------------

-A Container message is interpreted as a QiStream in the OSC Data Store.
+A Container message is interpreted as a QiStream in the OCS Data Store.
 The keywords in the Container definition are interpreted as follows:

 * ``id``: Corresponds to the QiStream Id field.
-It must conform to the rules defined for a QiStream.Id specified here: < http://qi-docs-rst.readthedocs.io/en/latest/Qi_Streams.html>
+It must conform to the rules defined for a QiStream.Id specified here: `here <http://qi-docs-rst.readthedocs.io/en/latest/Qi_Streams.html>`_)
 * ``typeid``: Corresponds to the QiStream TypeId field.
 * ``typeversion``: Versioning of QiTypes is not supported.
 * ``name``: Corresponds to the QiStream Name field.
 This is a friendly name for the stream.